 If the UART buffer has to be flushed during normal operation, due to for

-instance an error condition, read the UDRn I/O location until the RXCn Flag is
+instance an error condition, this reads the UDRn I/O location until the RXCn Flag is

 cleared.